phillipjoolee-cell/data-analytics-portfolio/beats-by-dre-externship/amazon_reviews_pipepline/README.md

-## Amazon Reviews Analysis – Wireless Speakers (Beats by Dre vs Competitors)
+## Scraped Amazon Reviews Analysis – Wireless Speakers (Beats by Dre vs Competitors)
 # Executive Summary

 This project evaluates whether Beats by Dre should launch a new high-fidelity wireless speaker.
 The analysis shows that a launch is viable if the price remains in the $129–$199 range and battery life is at least 15 hours.
 Fans consistently praise sound quality and Apple ecosystem integration, while complaints center on battery performance, durability, and pricing.
 The recommended strategy is to extend battery life, bundle with Apple Music, and offer premium design variants to justify higher pricing.
 The work combines Python, Pandas, NumPy, Seaborn, Matplotlib, TextBlob, and Gemini AI.